izquierdolab/perceptual-uncertainty/README.md

 # perceptual-uncertainty
 This file provides brief descriptions of schedules and only critical variables within schedules.
-Contact astolyarova@psych.ucla.edu with questions about schedules and all other variables.
-Please also email astolyarova@psych.ucla.edu for help with changing/modifying these schedules or to request additional versions of existing tasks (e.g., small changes have been made throughout the years for efficiency and improvement, if interested in a particular version of the task, please email and I’ll provide that version if it had been used by us previously).
+Contact aizquie@psych.ucla.edu with questions about schedules and all other variables.
+Please also email aizquie@psych.ucla.edu for help with changing/modifying these schedules or to request additional versions of existing tasks (e.g., small changes have been made throughout the years for efficiency and improvement, if interested in a particular version of the task, please email and I’ll provide that version if it had been used by us previously).

 Pre-training:
 Phase1: Habituation phase, delivers 5 pellets and tracks screen touches.